Bornem Abbey: Library

 The historical library contains 3,000 books that could be saved form the old library of Hemisksem Abbey.
-Dom Henri was librarian between 1858 to 1865 and took care of the old collection.
+Dom Henri was librarian between 1858 and 1865 and took care of the old collection.

 The abbey is still famous for its collection of valuable books of Cistercian history.
 The current collection contains 30,000 books and manuscripts and other important valuable works from the 14th century.